apache/flink-web/docs/content/posts/2023-04-12-howto-migrate-to-datastream.md

 the [keyBy()](https://nightlies.apache.org/flink/flink-docs-release-1.12/api/java/org/apache/flink/streaming/api/datastream/DataStream.html#keyBy-org.apache.flink.api.java.functions.KeySelector-)
 method.
-An aggregation downstream will be applied on elements with the same key exactly as a [GroupReduceFunction](https://nightlies.apache.org/flink/flink-docs-release-1.12/api/java/org/apache/flink/api/common/functions/GroupReduceFunction.html) would have done on a DataSet unless it will not materialize the collection of data.
+An aggregation downstream will be applied on elements with the same key exactly as a [GroupReduceFunction](https://nightlies.apache.org/flink/flink-docs-release-1.12/api/java/org/apache/flink/api/common/functions/GroupReduceFunction.html) would have done on a DataSet except it will not materialize the collection of data.
 The summing operation downstream is still done through a [ReduceFunction](https://nightlies.apache.org/flink/flink-docs-release-1.16/api/java/org/apache/flink/api/common/functions/ReduceFunction.html) but this time the operator reduces the elements incrementally instead of receiving the rows as a